sameerfazil121/CIS4400-Sameerfazil/README.md

 **Data Source:**

 Link:
 Data was acquired from Amazon’s S3 cloud storage where citibike is publicly hosting their data.
+Using July (7) 2024 data.
+Data #1.
+CVS will be called.
+202407-citibike-tripdata.zip

 - https://citibikenyc.com/system-data
 - https://s3.amazonaws.com/tripdata/index.html